 Now keep this ISO image intact for later use.

 VMware is a virtualization platform that allows you to run virtual machines on a computer.
 Creating a virtual machine(VM) using VMware is a valuable means of operating numerous operating systems on a single physical computer.
-Here’s a concise guide on how to create a virtual machine using VMware.
+Follow the steps below to create a virtual machine using VMware:

-➊ Open VMware and click on the option ‘Create a New Virtual Machine’.
-Alternatively, you can achieve this by accessing the “File” option located in the upper-left corner of VMware.
-In this scenario, simply follow the instructions as follows: File > New Virtual Machine.
-This will open a wizard, where check the first checkbox called Typical (recommended) and click on the Next button.
+Note: You can do this by accessing the “File” option located in the upper-left corner of VMware.
+In this scenario, simply follow the instructions as follows: File > New Virtual Machine. - Select the first checkbox called Typical (recommended) and click on the Next button.

 Once a virtual machine is established in VMware, the next step is to install Ubuntu on the newly created VM.
 To proceed with the installation of Ubuntu on VMware, adhere to the following outlined steps.